apache/datafusion/docs/source/user-guide/sql/scalar_functions.md

 #### Arguments

-- **start**: start of the series.
+- **start**: Start of the series.
 Ints, timestamps, dates or string types that can be coerced to Date32 are supported.
-- **end**: end of the series (included).
+- **end**: End of the series (included).
 Type must be the same as start.
-- **step**: increase by step (can not be 0).
+- **step**: Increase by step (can not be 0).
 Steps less than a day are supported only for timestamp ranges.

 #### Example